The Matrix Resurrections: Pre-production

 Yahya Abdul-Mateen II replaces Laurence Fishburne as Morpheus.

-As explained by Lana Wachowski during the Berlin International Literature Festival 2021, Warner Bros. constantly approached the Wachowskis every year to make another Matrix sequel, but the Wachowskis always declined the offers out of a lack of interest and because of their feelings that the trilogy's story had concluded.
-However, in 2019, Ron and Lynne Wachowski, the Wachowskis' parents, died alongside a close friend of Lana's, with her father dying first, her friend second and her mother third.
-After not being able to process that kind of grief, Lana suddenly conceived the story of The Matrix Resurrections one sleepless night.
-In her words, Wachowski felt that while she could not have her parents back, she then could have Neo and Trinity back, feeling very comforted to see them alive again.
-With Lana Wachowski stepping forward for a sequel, Warner Bros. readily accepted her concept, eager to have the franchise's creator aboard for the sequel, according to McTeigue.
+During the 2021 Berlin International Literature Festival, Lana Wachowski revealed that Warner Bros. had approached her and her sister every year about making another Matrix sequel, but she and Lilly always declined due to a lack of interest and because they felt the trilogy's story had concluded.
+However, Lana's feelings shifted in 2019, when she experienced the death of both her parents and a close friend.
+Struggling to cope with the grief, she conceived the story of The Matrix Resurrections one sleepless night.
+Although she could not bring her parents back, she thought it would feel comforting to have Neo and Trinity alive again.
+She approached Warner Bros. with her concept, and the studio readily accepted it, eager to have the franchise's creator aboard for the sequel, according to McTeigue.

 The film was officially announced by Warner Bros. on August 20, 2019.
 Lana Wachowski returned as sole director, with Reeves and Carrie-Anne Moss confirmed to reprise their roles.
 The script was written by Wachowski, David Mitchell, and Aleksandar Hemon, who had previously written the series finale of Sense8 together.
 The Wachowskis also previously directed the 2012 film adaptation of Mitchell's novel Cloud Atlas (2004).
 Lilly Wachowski was not involved with the film due to work on the Showtime series Work in Progress (2019–2021), but gave her blessing to those involved to come up with a story even "better than the original".
 She said she needed time away from the industry to "reconnect with myself as an artist and I did that by going back to school and painting and stuff", and that she had been affected by the death of her parents.
 John Toll was hired as cinematographer that month.
 Toll was cinematographer on the Wachowskis' previous films Cloud Atlas and Jupiter Ascending, as well as every episode of Sense8.